minhnguyen720/DistributedSystem/README.md

 # DistributedSystem
 new file TicTacToe is an update of previous files.
-The update add authentication and login session, database connection, setting RMI server and fix login of the game
+The update adds authentication and login session, database connection, setting RMI server and fix bugs in game logic part